InsightRX/PKPDsim/cran-comments.md

 - The example in sim.R is put within \donttest{} since it often goes over the 5s limit on CRAN.
 The example is however very useful to users so would strongly prefer to keep it in.
 The example cannot be made to run faster as it contains a compilation step that takes 4-5 s.

-- 2 NOTEs are expected during CRAN-submission.
+- several NOTEs are expected during CRAN-submission.

 * checking CRAN incoming feasibility ...
 NOTE
 Maintainer: 'Ron Keizer <ron@insight-rx.com>'